Ethan Lazuk

 A paradigm shift: enter the “experience era” (more social content in Google Search)

 In that May 2023 article on The Keyword, Perspectives was announced along with a mention of hidden gems.
+The two were sort of a package deal from the start.

 At the core of these efforts is Google Search’s clear desire to surface more content with demonstrable experience relevant to users.